 - Dried Basil, Salt and Pepper

 I prep my station by placing parchment paper into my pan (you can use aluminum).
-I place a handful of spinach per chicken breast aside as well as two slices of mozzarella per chicken breast and as dish of olive oil with the basil, salt and pepper mixed in.
+I place a handful of spinach per chicken breast aside as well as two slices of mozzarella per chicken breast and a dish of olive oil with the basil, salt and pepper mixed in.
 This amount needs to be enough for the inside and outside of each breasts.
-This is so that after I start handling the uncooked chicken I don’t think start touching other things and contaminating them.
+This is so that after I start handling the uncooked chicken I don’t start touching other things and contaminating them.

 Get either kitchen scissors or a sharp knife and cut pockets into your chicken breasts.